dsa-ntc/peninsuladsa-ntc.github.io/_pages/housing.md

 3. phone banking voters (June to November 2024), and
 4. staffing special campaign events as needed.

+<h3>TAKE ACTION: Canvass for the Campaign - May 2024</h3>

 Let's knock doors and make calls to win our neighbors' strong support _before_ multimillionaire corporate landlords start spreading misinformation!

-<h3>TAKE ACTION: Canvass for the Campaign - May 2024</h3>

 Faith in Action will mobilize in Redwood City on weekday evenings and throughout the weekend from now until signature turn-in.
 We'll meet up either at campaign HQ (1780 Broadway St) or at a local hot spot.
 No prior canvassing experience required!
 Training and literature will be provided.
 Bring water and wear comfortable shoes.
 And please wear DSA gear!

-Please pick a few of the confirmed dates below and register to volunteer here: [https://www.affordableredwoodcity.com/getinvolved](https://www.affordableredwoodcity.com/getinvolved)
+Browse the confirmed dates below, then register to volunteer here: [https://www.affordableredwoodcity.com/getinvolved](https://www.affordableredwoodcity.com/getinvolved)

 **Week of April 29th**
 - Monday, April 29, 4-6pm